dec1costello/NFL-Market-Value-Analysis/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with the project
+about: Report a reproducible bug or unexpected behavior
-title: "[Bug]: "
+title: "[Bug] "
-labels: bug 🐞
+labels: ["bug 🐞"]
+assignees: []
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## 🐞 Bug Summary
+Briefly describe what’s going wrong.

+---

+## 🔁 Steps to Reproduce
 Steps to reproduce the behavior:
-1. Go to '...'
+1. …
-2. Click on '...'
+2. …
-3. Scroll down to '...'
-4. See error

-**Expected behavior**
+3. …

+---

+## ✅ Expected Behavior
-A clear and concise description of what you expected to happen.
+What you expected to happen.

-**Screenshots**
+---

+## ❌ Actual Behavior
+What actually happened instead (include error messages, logs, or stack traces if available).

+---

+## 🖥️ Environment
+Please complete the following information:
+- OS:
+- Browser / Runtime:
+- Version / Commit:
+- Relevant dependencies:

+---

+## 📸 Screenshots / Recordings
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or screen recordings to help explain the issue.

-**Additional context**
-Add any other context about the problem here.
+---

+## 🧠 Additional Context
+Any other context, edge cases, or related issues that might help investigate the bug.